amardeldev/genai-lp/README.md

 ---

-For further assistance or to contribute to the GenAI Launchpad, please consult the project maintainers or refer to the contribution guidelines.
+For further assistance or to contribute to the GenAI LP, please consult the project maintainers or refer to the contribution guidelines.